KuhlTime/hsd-ossc-api/README.md

 # node-ossc

-This is a API Server to easly get grades and exam data from the OSSC grades server.
+This is an API Server to easly get grades and exam data from the OSSC grades server.
 The API uses Firebase as a backend in order to store non user related information about the exams, scraped from the website.

 ## 🛣 Concept